ldoguin/setup-cbsh/README.md

 #### Used as Default Shell

-Of cause, You can also set the default shell to `nu` by setting the `defaults.run.shell` config:
+Of cause, You can also set the default shell to `cbsh` by setting the `defaults.run.shell` config:

 ```yaml
 name: basic